What is heart-healthy eating?

-Oils are not a food group, yet some, such as vegetable and nut oils, contain essential nutrients and can be included in the diet in moderation.
-Others, such as animal fats, are solid and should be avoided.
+Oils are not a food group, yet some, like vegetable and nut oils, contain essential nutrients and can be included in the diet in moderation.
+Others, like animal fats, are solid and should be avoided.
 Studies have shown that a Mediterranean diet consisting of vegetables, whole grains, beans, fruits, and olive oil lowers the risk of heart disease.

 Keeping your sodium intake to less than 2.3 grams of sodium a day lowers the risk of a heart attack.